eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 helm install --dep-up --name hono --namespace hono --set deviceConnectionService.enabled=true eclipse-hono/
 ~~~

-This will deploy the Device Connection service and configure all protocol adapters to use it instead of the example Device Registry implementation.
+This will deploy the data grid based Device Connection service and configure all protocol adapters to use it instead of
+the example Device Registry implementation.

-However, the service requires a connection to a data grid in order to store the device connection data.
+The service requires a connection to a data grid which it can use to store the device connection data.
 The Helm chart supports deployment of a simple data grid which can be used for experimenting by means of setting the
-*dataGridDeployExample* property to `true` when running Helm 3:
+*dataGridDeployExample* property to `true` when running Helm 3

 ~~~sh
 # in directory: eclipse-hono-$VERSION